ethan-yz-hao/ethan-yz-hao.github.io/_portfolio/portfolio-1.md

 | *Histogram of Content Creator Number Based on the Number of Videos Uploaded* |

 ### Relationship between the Number of Followers and the Number of Videos Uploaded
+No significant positive relationship is found between the number of followers and the number of videos uploaded in general.
+However, when looking into such relationship within each video category, significant relationship can be found, i.e., positive in animation, cinema, dance; negative in fashion, game, life.

 | ![alt]({{ site.url }}{{ site.baseurl }}/images/portfolio-1-follower&video.png){: width="400"} |
 |:--:|